folio-org/docs/content/en/docs/Users/_index.md

 Once you search for a user record, the following information appears in the User search results pane:

 -   **Active.** The status of the user.
--   **Name.** The name of the user.
+-   **Name.** Name of the user.
+(Last Name, First Name).
 -   **Barcode.** The barcode number of the user.
 -   **Patron group.** The patron group to which the user belongs.
 -   **Username.** The username of the user.
 -   **Email.** The email address of the user.

-In the user search results, click on an user record to view it.
+In the **User search results** pane, click on a user record to view it.
 The User record pane displays with additional information about the user record.
 See the sections below for more information on the accordions that appear in the user record.

 ### User information